RemoveMyWaste/RemoveMyWaste-android/README.md

 - Web version: a parallel version for desktop users.
 - Request user's location, so that the nearest center's are returned.
 - Add user profile with options to "Login/Logout" or "Continue as Guest".
-- ~~Switch from remote MySQL/MariaDB database to local SQLite: so users can read from the database without a network connection.
-An option to "Update database" would be helpful.
-Or even the option to "Select database" should another one be made.~~
+- An option to "Update database" would be helpful.
+Or even the option to "Select database" should another one be made.
+- ~~Switch from remote MySQL/MariaDB database to local SQLite: so users can read from the database without a network connection.~~
 - ~~Add map view.~~